 Another thing to look for in revision is how many of your characters have look alike or sound alike names?
 John and Sean can be confusing.
 Even in the television series Charmed where one of the gimmicks was that the sisters’ names each began with the letter P, the characters had distinctly different names: Piper, Prue, Phoebe, and Paige.

-Hero: according to most definitions the essential trait of a hero is self-sacrifice.
+- according to most definitions, the essential trait of a hero is self-sacrifice.
 This doesn’t necessarily mean your character has to die, but he must pay a price to obtain his goal.
 King Arthur, Luke Skywalker, and Frodo function in their stories as heroes.

-Mentor, sometimes also called guardian or teacher: The Mentor can be a wise teacher such as Obi Wan Kanobi to Luke Skywalker or Dumbledorf to Harry Potter.
+- sometimes also called guardian or teacher: The Mentor can be a wise teacher such as Obi Wan Kanobi to Luke Skywalker or Dumbledore to Harry Potter.
 He can also require the hero pass a test before bestowing an object that the hero will need later in the story.

-Setting or background: These are the characters of crowd scenes.
+- These are the characters of crowd scenes.
 They enrich your story by demonstrating that there are other people in your story world.
-They do not interact with your story characters but sometimes they serve as obstacles such as the crowds in the movie, Blade Runner.
+They do not interact with your story characters but sometimes they serve as obstacles such as the crowds in the movie,